Let’s Put Our Chips on the Table

 You may have read my thoughts in our “Chris’s Corner,” seen the monthly Aurora Circuits Newsletters, and come across our blogs, which generally follow a familiar theme: Let’s rebuild American manufacturing.

 We do not beat this drum out of spite or isolationism; rather, the slow exodus of manufacturing in this country has not just affected raw numbers.
 American grit, innovation and other non-quantifiable nouns that found a home in our lexicon are slowly eroding from our consciousness.
 We did not become a global hegemony based on a service economy.
 Those are facts.

 My heart wants to embrace the notion of globalism, fair trade, and honest business relationships with international firms, but we need to be treated fairly and our industry needs to regain its strength.

 For now, the President’s Executive Order prohibits the purchase and installation of any foreign manufactured equipment destined for our power grid.
 This was introduced as a national security, economic and foreign security measure.

-We need to collectively use this to our advantage and build up our capabilities to meet these current and future demands in the power industry.
+We need to collectively use this to our advantage and build up our capabilities to meet these current and future demands in the power industry and provide solutions all around.
 Sometimes we need to lead the charge and inform our end users about governmental orders like this and keep their feet to the fire (albeit, a friendly one), mentioning our willingness to partner with them on their projects and maintain peace, security and stability in our hemisphere.

 When we view the proposed CHIPS for America Act legislation, a bi-partisan committee has clearly seen the damage of a narrow supply chain when it comes to the electronics manufacturing sectors in the US.
 The legislation deems that semi-conductor manufacturing, research and design are critical for our “innovation economy”; the exact ideals we have been introducing the past few months with our blog posts and newsletters.